OleksandrVladymyrov/FBShareDialog/README.md

 9 - Using fbredirect.html and fbredirect.php

  They are required(one of them on Your choice) to return control to Your application after share story to FaceBook's wall at desktop design.

 10 - Parameters

-     You can specify all parameters that support ["Feed and Share Dialogs"] (https://developers.facebook.com/docs/reference/dialogs/feed/).
+ You can specify all parameters that support [Feed and Share Dialogs](https://developers.facebook.com/docs/reference/dialogs/feed/).
 If you don't specify the 'display' property or set `auto` than in desktop design will be applied `iframe` display type and `touch` in mobile as well.
 You can also force the `popup` or `page` or `dialog` or `iframe` or `touch` display types, if necessary.

 ## Thanks